Communicard - Offering support to communicate with deafblind people

 Where communication cannot easily be achieved, the Communicard operator will arrange alternative means of getting information to the deafblind person ie. braille, moon, large print etc etc.

 Organisations, public services, businesses can access the Communicard on their own behalf by commissioning the Communicard Service for their workforce.
 Organisations can purchase a set of cards which will cover a division, department or area.
 Contact 0141 777 5821 for more information.

 Registering for Communicard Support

 Individuals should be registered before the communication service and information can accessed.
 This can be commissed by:

 - Individuals/family members

-Individuals can be registered for £290 a year.
+Individuals can be registered for £290 year.
 Creating this resource on a national basis, centrally located, enables many more people to be serviced from one location, using small numbers of staff, and allows costs to be kept to a minimum.
 Currently service can be accessed 8.00am to 8.00pm.
 It is anticipated this will become a 24 hour service next year.